How to start selling photos and illustrations on microstock

 Simple question – where to sell?

-Simple answer is: on Royalty-free microstock sites – what the hell it is?
+The simple answer is: on Royalty-free microstock sites – what the hell, is that?
 Check some definitions from wikipedia:

 Microstock photography, also known as micropayment photography, is an offshoot of traditional stock photography.
 What defines a company as a microstock photography company is that they: